legoandmars/UnityShaderRecompilationTools/README.md

     - This file should be easy to load in a .NET framework 4 environment without Custom Assetbundle Dependencies.
     - This format will probably just be multiple assetbundles combined into a single file somehow.
     - A way to directly combine this `.shaderbundle` with other (normal) assetbundles in a single file would be beneficial for custom content going forward.
+    - **This format spec should be made available in the MIT license for ease of use**

+- Web API / Service support